KadaXuanwu/LobbyRelay/README.md

 # LobbyRelay
-This unitypackage provides an Implementation of the Lobby and Relay services.
+This unitypackage provides an implementation of the Lobby and Relay services.
 It can be used to get started faster with Unity multiplayer, and is meant to be used together with Netcode for GameObjects.
 The package comes with scenes for creating / joining lobbies and also a lobby room.

 To use it, the following steps have to be done: